FrankC01/cargo-solana/README.md

             state.rs
 ```

-2. You just want to add a program to an existing project
+### Initialize a new program in existing project

 `cargo solana init -n <PROGRAM_NAME>`

-Adds only the program folder and contents:
+Adds the program folder and contents and updates the root Cargo.toml to include workspace member of "program":
 ```bash
     EXISTING_PROJECT_NAME
     Cargo.toml # Program folder added to `workspace` members